Learn about Help Scout Docs

 What is Docs and how much does it cost?

 Docs allows you to create a public support website, or knowledge base.
 It integrates directly with Help Scout, so you can write and manage all of your support documentation in one place.
 Docs is installed automatically when you sign-up for Help Scout.

-- The Basic and Standard plans include 1 limited site.
-You can add more limited sites for $20 per site, per month.
+All Help Scout plans include 1 site.
+You can add more sites for $20 per site, per month.
 There is no limit to the number of articles you can add.

 Do I need a Help Scout account to use Docs?